tsvetinkv/Taskmaster/README.md

 Taskmaster provides users with the ability to:

-* Create, edit, and delete tasks in a few taps;
+* Create and delete tasks in a few taps;
 * Keep tasks organized and easy to scan, so you always know what's next;
 * Use the app on any device - Android, iOS, Windows, macOS, Linux, and the web - with one shared codebase behind all of them.